 What is Chronic Dry Eye Disease?

 People that are diagnosed with dry eye either have a low number of tears or tears that are poor quality.
 Tears have three layers: an outer oily layer, a middle watery layer, and an inner mucus layer.
-It is usually a defect with the middle watery layer that will cause chronic dry eye.

 Chronic dry eye medications aim to maintain current tear production or even increase the number of tears you produce.
 Producing a normal amount of healthy tears can prevent dry eye and the discomfort that comes with it.

 There are several reasons for developing dry eye.
 Tear production can reduce with age and pre-existing medical conditions, and some medicines can even cause tears to dry up.
 The older you get, the less tears you produce.
 The majority of people over 65 have at least some of the symptoms of dry eye.
 Women are more likely to experience dry eye due to hormonal changes.
 These changes can also occur when taking birth control, with pregnancy, and even with menopause.

 Medications taken for allergies, blood pressure, and depression are some of the main culprits as well.
 People that have been diagnosed with rheumatoid arthritis, diabetes, and thyroid imbalances are also at a greater risk of developing chronic dry eye.
 Frequent exposure to smoke (whether you are a smoker or exposed to second-hand smoke) can increase your risk.
 Even if you simply use a computer for work and do not blink regularly, you may experience symptoms of dry eye.

 How to Test for Chronic Dry Eye Disease